macchiato-framework/macchiato-env/README.md

 * attempt to parse boolean
 * variables that start with a letter are treated as strings
 * any other variables are parsed as EDN

+### Configuration Order

+The environment configuration will be read as the default.

+Next, the library will look for the `conf` environment variable.
+When present, it will attempt to read configuration from the file pointed to by this variable.

+When the `conf` environment variable is not present, the library will look for a file called `config.edn` at the location where the app was run.

+When a configuration file is found, it will be deep merged on top of the configuration read from the envrionment.